meriambs/BetterMotherFuckingWebsite/README.md

 With this website, we tried to learn how to use css and javascript making it better.

 ## Development:

-If you want to have a look at the website without cleaning it you can try this [Link](https://meriambs.github.io/BetterMotherFuckingWebsite/).
+if you don't want to download the webpage, you only have to click on this [Link](https://meriambs.github.io/BetterMotherFuckingWebsite/).

 If you are more interested in knowing the code and maybe add new things you can clone it using those steps: